 The difference between a financial coach and financial planner here is pretty simple.
 The coach helps you form the savings habit of putting money away regularly and in larger amounts into your 401(k), 403(b) or your IRA.
 The financial planner advises you on which investments should be inside of these retirement accounts.
 He or she also warns you if you’re not putting enough money aside to achieve your goals.

 This is where the waters get murky.
 Anyone can call themselves a money coach or a financial coach with zero training or certification.
 This is why it’s important to ask a financial coach about their training, education, and background.
 A Certified Financial Coach or Certified Financial Counselor is someone who has completed a formal training course and demonstrated competency in both the personal finance concepts and the coaching process.
-(In case you’re wondering, I received my Certified Financial Counselor designation in 2008.
-I have over a decade of financial coaching experience.
-My Bachelor’s degree is in accounting and I have 15 years of professional experience in both banking and business accounting.)

 Financial planners can also have a wide variety of backgrounds, training, experience, and certification.
 The gold standard for investment professionals is the CFP® or Certified Financial Planner designation.
 Acquiring this designation is no small feat.
 There are strict guidelines for education and experience before you can even begin studying for the exam, which is notoriously difficult to pass.
 (If your financial planner doesn’t happen to have the CFP® designation, it certainly doesn’t mean that they’re not good at their job.)